IndieCoderMM/signup-form/README.md

 # 📝 Sign Up Form Component

 This is a solution to the [Intro component with sign up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## 📌 Overview
+## 🔍 Overview

 ### 🎯 Challenge

-Users should be able to:

 Users should be able to: